Zhiyuan-Amos/design-report/report.md

 ![post-anonymised data](https://github.com/IFS4205-2018-Sem1-Team1/design-report/raw/master/images/post_anonymisation.png)

 Notice that this data has 2-anonymity with respect to the attributes `Age`, `Gender`, `Location` and `Steps`, but not for the attribute `Disease`.

-Interface will be written in HTML, PHP and SQL to allow database access.
-Google reCAPTCHA will be included to prevent bots from trying to mass access the system.
-Each unique user will have their own unique userID and password for login.
-Researchers and everyone else will have login privileges as follow.

-Researchers:
-1. Display information from database but unable to identify individuals
-1. Unable to edit nor modify medical records

 ## Subsystem 4 (Secure Transfer)